bregenspan/jewnicorn/README.rst

 About
 -----

-Jewnicorn 'Green Unicorn - Jewish Edition' is a Python WSGI HTTP Server for UNIX.
+Jewnicorn 'Jewish Unicorn' is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model ported from Ruby's Unicorn_ project.
 The Jewnicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.
 It also doesn't work on Shabbos.